makerdao/dss-allocator/README.md

 ### Swapper

-A module that pulls tokens from the AllocationBuffer and sends them to be swapped at a callee contract.
-The resulting funds are sent back to the AllocationBuffer.
+A module that pulls tokens from the AllocatorBuffer and sends them to be swapped at a callee contract.
+The resulting funds are sent back to the AllocatorBuffer.

 It enforces that: